Multi-Energy-Systems-Optimization/mesido/docs/theory/gas_physics.rst

 Compressor and Sub-station/control-valve
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The compressor and sub-station are used to change from nominal pressure level in the system.
+The compressor and sub-station are used to change the nominal pressure level in the system.
 This means that these assets will have a different pressure level and thus density on their in port
 w.r.t. their out port.
-It is assumed that mass and is maintained over the pressure step.
+It is assumed that mass is maintained over the pressure step.

 .. math::
     :label: eq:mass_balance_pressure_level